alloyd-beasley/web-homework/webapp/README.md

     yarn start

-A webpack dev server is already configured, with hot reloading.
-You should have everything you need to get started at this point.
+A webpack dev server is configured with hot reloading.
+A tab in your browsers should open and render the app.

-## What to do
+**.env** For custom environment variables, add a **.env ** file to the root of the project (web-homework).

-Please refer to the main [README](../README.md) in the root of this project.
+    - webpack dev server host and port values can be taken from the .env file to override defaults.